A Model for Multi-Agent Heterogeneous Interaction Problems: Problem formulation

-\paragraph{Harm caused by an attacker} We denote the number of attackers of type $a$ by $m_a(t)$.
-This also grows exponentially $\dot{m_a}(t) = m_a \nu_a$ starting from some $m_a(0) = 1$ until the time this attacker is recognized.
-Exponents $\nu_a$ and $\nu_a'$ may be different because the number of attackers $a$ that cause harm may grow differently than the number of attackers $a$ that can be observed by the defense.
-Let us assume that unsuccessful interactions of defenders with attackers cause one unit of harm.
-For large times $t \approx \log(m_a/\l_a(0))/\nu'_a$, the expected harm caused by an attacker of type $a$ after $m$ unsuccessful interactions is \beq{ F_a(m) = F_a(0) \rbr{\f{m}{\l_a(0)}}^{\nu_a/\nu'_a} \propto m^\a; } where $\a = \nu_a/\nu'_a$.
-Observe that in this case, $F_a(m)$ is polynomial in the number of interactions $m$ in this paper, but it can also take other forms, e.g., $F_a(m) = 1 - e^{-\b m}$ would model the situation where the harm plateaus after a large number of interactions.
-The harm $\Bar{F}_a$ caused by an attacker $a$ until it is recognized by the defenders is thus \beq{ \Bar{F}_a(P_d) = \Tilde{P}_a \int_0^{\infty} \dd{m} F_a(m) e^{-m \Tilde{P}_a}. } We call this the ``empirical harm'' because we will be able to estimate it by simulating interactions between attackers $a$ sampled from $Q_a$ and defenders $d$ sampled from $P_d$.
-The harm $\Bar F_a$ is a function of the defender distribution $P_d$ through the coverage $\tilde P_a$.
+\paragraph{Harm caused by an attacker type} Let $F_a(t)$ be the harm caused by an attacker of type $a$ until it is recognized at time $t$.
+We will assume that this grows exponentially $\dot{F}_a(t) = F_a \nu_a$ starting from some $F_a(0) = 1$.
+The exponents $\nu_a$ here and $\nu_a'$ in the expression for the expected number of interactions of attacker $a$ denoted by $m_a(t)$ above can be different.
+This is because the harm incurred (say, proportional to the actual number of attackers $a$) can be different than the number of attackers $a$ observed by the defenders.
+For large times $t \approx \log(m_a/\l_a(0))/\nu'_a$, the expected harm caused by an attacker of type $a$ after $m$ interactions is \beq{ F_a(m) = F_a(0) \rbr{\f{m}{\l_a(0)}}^{\nu_a/\nu'_a} \propto m^\a; } where $\a = \nu_a/\nu'_a$~\cite{Mayer_organized}.
+Observe that in this case, $F_a(m)$ is polynomial in the number of interactions $m$.
+In this paper we will assume unsuccessful interactions of defenders with attackers cause one unit of harm, e.g. $\alpha=1$, $F_a(m) = m$, and $\Dot{m}_a(t) = 1$.
+The harm function can also take other forms, e.g., $F_a(m) = 1 - e^{-\b m}$ would model the situation where the harm plateaus after a large number of interactions.
+The harm $\bar F_a$ caused by an attacker of type $a$ until it is recognized by the defenders is thus \beq{ \Bar{F}_a(P_d) = \Tilde{P}_a \int_0^{\infty} \dd{m} F_a(m) e^{-m \Tilde{P}_a}. } We call this quantity the ``empirical harm'' because we will be able to estimate it by simulating interactions between attackers of type $a$ sampled from $Q_a$ and defenders of type $d$ sampled from $P_d$.
+The harm $\bar F_a$ is a function of the defender distribution $P_d$ through the coverage $\tilde P_a$.

+In the above formulation, we have avoided modeling the \emph{number} of agents in the attacker and defender teams and used quantities like $m_a(t)$ (the expected number of interactions of an attacker type $a$) and $F_a(t)$ (the harm caused by $a$ if it is not recognized by time $t$) to implicitly capture the number of agents.
+This choice simplifies analytical calculations and it is conceptually equivalent to considering an infinite number of attackers and defenders that interact probabilistically.
+Our numerical simulations are conducted with a finite number of agents which we show to be consistent with those from the analytical model.